 Band 6 Context and The work area unit or program activities have a direct and Framework significant effect on outcomes for the functional unit or program activity.
 The role operates with considerable independence determining procedures and priorities, approach implementing policies, plans, systems and procedures in a complex specialised environment Guidance and instruction may on occasion be received on the implementation of modifications consistent with policy, regulatory and/or technological requirements and developments.
 Work of a highly technically complex nature or with a varied range of activities may receive instruction and /or provide innovative solutions to meet program or service delivery outcomes.
+Expertise

-Expertise Significant expertise in the relevant discipline(s) and associated field of activity gained through in-depth experience.
+Significant expertise in the relevant discipline(s) and associated field of activity gained through in-depth experience.

 Highly developed and detailed understanding of the operational framework including regulations, polices, systems and processes for effective program and service delivery.

-Management roles require significant management skills and the operations of functional area.
+Management roles require significant management skills and expertise to lead a complex activity or program unit to support the operations of functional area.

-detailed subject-matter knowledge.
+Roles providing specialised advice require highly developed detailed subject-matter knowledge.